Remote Working: Fad or the Future?

 A two year study by Stanford found that working at home increased productivity by 13%.
 This increase was partially attributed to fewer breaks and sick days, a quieter and more convenient working environment, and the lack of stress of commuting.
 That same study found that home workers had increased work satisfaction and their attrition rate halved.
 Another study confirmed that remote workers are happier; in fact, they are 22% more likely to be happier in their jobs than people who never work remotely.
 The importance of employee happiness shouldn't be overlooked.
 There is scientific evidence that links employee happiness with productivity.
 Bottom line: happy workers are productive workers.

-Remote working might not be the only action that you can implement to increase employee happiness - check out our previous article for more ideas.
+Remote working might not be the only action that you can implement to increase employee happiness.

 2) Remote work attracts talent and retains talent